tsumarios/blog/_posts/2022-09-11-thm-pickle-rick-writeup.md

 Thus, we can guess that a candidate username for a login could be `R1ckRul3s`.

-Now let's give a look if the web server provides a `robots.txt` file:
+Now let's look if the web server provides a `robots.txt` file:

 ```
 GET http://$IP/robots.txt